paperless-ngx/paperless-ngx/docs/setup.rst

         needs to do from time to time in order to operate properly.

     This allows paperless to process multiple documents from your consumption folder in parallel!
-On a modern multicore system, consumption with full ocr is blazing fast.
+On a modern multi core system, consumption with full ocr is blazing fast.

     The task processor comes with a built-in admin interface that you can use to see whenever any of the tasks fail and inspect the errors (i.e., wrong email credentials, errors during consuming a specific